 Maintaining Momentum in a Tired World

-Then I have my ‘Writing and Publishing’ class.
+Then, I have my Writing and Publishing class.
 This is also a priority, albeit a smaller one.
-Perhaps I should say that it is a priority and important, but not as all-consuming as some of my other projects.
-Though, with it being so close (in terms of in my face), sometimes I forget the real work that it does.
-Sometimes I forget that it is not just a class, that it is an opportunity to change lives.
+Perhaps I should say that it is a priority and essential, but not as all-consuming as some of my other projects.
+Though, with it being so close (i.e., in my face), sometimes I forget its actual work.
+Sometimes, I forget that it is not just a class but an opportunity to change lives.

 I have my Education Behind Bars Newsletter, a project that has been the bane of my existence for the last few months.
-Don’t get me wrong, I love the idea of putting out a free publication that will assist prison educators and prisoner-students alike, but it sure is a ton of work.
+Don’t get me wrong, I love the idea of putting out a free publication that will assist prison educators and prisoner students alike, but it sure is a ton of work.
 I really can’t wait to see it go live.
-As of right now, August the 1st is the projected publication date.
+As of right now, August 1st is the projected publication date.

 And last, I have my books, Education Behind Bars (the prison education reference guide for prisoners), College For Convicts (the prison education policy book for lawmakers, prison administrators, prison educators, and the general public), and Practice Electra (my debut novel).
 All three are undergoing extensive work.
-I should be done with the first two within the next month and the novel the month after.
+I should finish the first two within the next month and the novel the month after.
 I am seeing a publisher for all of these.

-All of this has led me to reflect upon what is really important.
+All of this has led me to reflect upon what is important.
 This is something everyone should reflect upon.
 I imagine that most working professionals have time constraint issues.
-I can just see the prison educator spending 5-8 hours at work, trudging back home, and just not having the energy left over to write another page in their novel or revise that article they were working on.
+I can see the prison educator spending 5-8 hours at work, trudging back home, and just not having the energy to write another page in their novel or revise that article they were working on.
 Hey, I hear you!

 Here’s to getting back to what matters.
 Here’s to finding purpose and realigning ourselves with it.
-And here I am before you, telling you that I am renewing my efforts to assist the lowly prisoner who desires an education and the prison educator who finds that there are no funds for textbooks or supplies.
+And here I am before you, telling you that I am renewing my efforts to assist the lowly prisoner who desires an education and the prison educator who finds no funds for textbooks or supplies.

 The questions, though, are: Are you going to do the same?
 Are you going to take a hard look at your life, find what inspired you from the start, and put that inspiration to work?
 Are you going to look inward and regain the momentum you once had?
-Are you going to make tomorrow the day that you want it to be?
+Are you going to make tomorrow the day you want it to be?
 These are questions that I’ve just recently been able to answer in the affirmative.
-And the result was a trimming of engagements, so that I could focus on what really matters.
+And the result was a trimming of engagements so that I could focus on what matters.
 While the story of the results of this trimming is not yet written, I am hopeful that I’ll report in a few short weeks that I am no longer hassled, stressed, or worried.
-Rather, that I’m fulfilled.
+Instead, that I’m fulfilled.

 Search